 As prescribed by RBI, the Bank is required to identify incipient stress in the account by creating a Sub Asset category named as 'Special Mention Accounts' (SMA).
 It is considered as a corrective action plan to arrest slippages of standard assets to NPA.
 Accordingly, Bank is identifying three sub categories under SMA as below:

-- SMA-0- Principal or interest payment or any other amount wholly or partly overdue between 1-30 days. - SMA-1- Principal or interest overdue between 31-60 days. - SMA-2- Principal or interest overdue between 61-90 days.
+SMA Sub- categories Basis for classification - Principal or interest payment or any other amount wholly or partly overdue between

+SMA-0 1 - 30 days

+SMA-1 31 - 60 days

+SMA-2 61 - 90 days